-In 2018, Semana Santa will begin on the 25th March and run up until Sunday 1st April which is Easter Sunday.
+In 2023, Semana Santa will begin on Sunday, April 2 and run up until Sunday, April 9 which is Easter Sunday.
 Good Friday is a national holiday and Holy Thursday is a public holiday across Spain except for in Catalonia, Valencia and Cantabria.

 What Does Semana Santa Involve?

 Across Spain, Spanish people take to the streets to re-enact the Passion.
 With public holidays, it is a time for people in Spain to celebrate with friends and family with a focus on eating and drinking as well as the religious significance.
 Most people will attend one of the many processions that take place during Semana Santa.

 Wherever you are in Spain, you will be close to an elaborate procession event taking place during the Holy Week.
 These processions are a long-standing tradition in Spain.
 In fact, the processions and the brotherhoods called Cofradías, who take part in the processions, are known to date back to the Middle Ages.

 The processions are also known as 'penance processions'.
 Usually, it will involve the Cofradías parading from their church to the cathedral in the city.
 The processions will vary depending on where they take place, however, most local villages and towns get involved as well as the big cities.
 You will see the start of the procession marked by members of the procession carrying a giant cross.